How to start a career in Data Science

 Gaining familiarity with data science blogs, articles and learning resources is the best way for aspiring data scientists to learn about the various paths available to them.

-During this initial exploratory process, beginner data scientists should pay attention to the subjects that they find most interesting and explore those subjects further.
+During this initial exploratory process, beginner data scientists should explore the subjects that they find most interesting further.
 Data scientists network with each other by sharing their work, so any subjects that pique your interest will have ample amounts of further reading material available.

-Exploring data science in this manner not only increases familiarity with the field and its subdisciplines but also provides an excellent opportunity to become familiar with the offline and online locations where data science conversations are happening, and to learn about leading figures in the field.
+Exploring data science in this manner not only increases familiarity with the field and its subdisciplines but also provides an excellent opportunity to identify the off- and online locations where data science conversations are happening and to learn about leading figures in the field.
 By paying attention to these conversations, aspiring data scientists can learn the norms of the field and discover opportunities that they might otherwise not know to look for.

 Step 2: The data science networking process

 The lack of a defined road map for becoming a data scientist makes networking an essential part of entering the field.
-Networking allows aspiring data scientists to learn from people who’ve already ‘made it’, establish connections with fellow learners and begin establishing a profile in the data science community.
-These connections are important to discovering opportunities to apply for a data science position or take on other relevant roles.
+Networking allows aspiring data scientists to learn from people who’ve already ‘made it’, make connections with fellow learners and begin establishing a profile in the data science community.
+These connections are important to discovering opportunities to apply for data science positions or take on other relevant roles.

-Both Twitter and LinkedIn are useful networking websites; however, many other sites also offer access to specialised data science conversations.
+LinkedIn is a useful networking website; however, many other sites also offer access to specialised data science conversations.
 These include the following:

 • Websites such as r/datascience provide access to a data science peer group.